IgniteUI/igniteui-docfx/en/components/select.md

 ```
 As you can see there is also a `scrollStrategy` property that is present in the `customOverlaySettings` object.
 This ensures that the scrolling functionality of the drop-down works as expected.
 The scroll will appear every time the total height of all items in the list exceeds the drop-down's height.
 - The `modal` and `closeOnOutsideClick` properties are optional and have default values respectively `false` and `true`.

+Another thing worth mentioning is that `igx-select` uses the `SelectPositioningStrategy` by default.
+> You can pass a variety of positioning strategies to the *positionStrategy* property, you can find them [*here*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/latest/interfaces/ipositionstrategy.html).

 ### Select With Groups
 <div class="sample-container loading" style="height: 330px;">